 Conformance

 This Standard defines a JSON encoding for AI training datasets.
-The standardization targets for this Standard is:
+The standardization target for this Standard is:

 • TrainingDML-AI JSON Encoding Schema

 Conformance with this Standard shall be checked using all the relevant tests specified in Annex A (normative) of this document.
 The framework, concepts, and methodology for testing, and the criteria to be achieved to claim conformance are specified in the OGC Compliance Testing Policies and Procedures and the OGC Compliance Testing website.